Openfly: A comprehensive platform for aerial vision-language navigation: Qualitative Experimental Results

 \section{Qualitative Experimental Results}

 Fig.~\ref{fig:example} presents a qualitative result in a UE scene, where our OpenFly-Agent successfully navigates to the destination according to the instruction.
 It presents a powerful capability in perceiving environments and aligning observations with complex instructions.
 Fig.~\ref{fig:success_case} presents another successful aerial VLN example in a 3D GS scene.
 The image style, flight heights, and viewpoints are significantly different from UE's scenarios.
 In this case, our OpenFly-Agent exhibits robustness to handle data with great diversity.
 In addition, Fig.~\ref{fig:fail} shows two failure cases, where our model sometimes fails to identify the landmark or output actions with proper amplitudes.
+To further verify the superiority of the `VTM' module, we illustrate the attention maps with and without `VTM' in Fig.~\ref{fig:vtm_case}, demonstrating its effect in avoiding diluting the attention of the current observation.